OMS IV

 LCOM 5999 Graduate Medical Education - Selective Rotation 10 Credit Hour(s)

-The GME Selective rotation is designed to immerse the student in the US residency system.
+The GME Selective rotation is designed to immerse the student in the US residency system within a variety of specialties and sub-specialties.
 This allows the student to learn to work within the framework of an accredited residency program.
-This rotation includes options within Emergency Medicine, Family Medicine, Internal Medicine, Pediatrics and General Surgery.
 The LUCOM Office of Clinical Education must approve all selective rotations in advance in order for students to receive credit.
 The LUCOM Office of Clinical Education is available to assist the student in identification and scheduling.

 Offered: Resident